-228 and 230 Commonwealth were built for Charles Wallingford Parker, who is shown as the owner on the original building permit application for 230 Commonwealth, dated October 11, 1881.
-They were built on a 44 foot wide lot, 228 Commonwealth on a 24 foot lot and 230 Commonwealth on a 20 foot lot.
-After they were built, he kept 228 Commonwealth as his home and sold 230 Commonwealth.
+228 and 230 Commonwealth were built on a 44 foot wide lot, 228 Commonwealth on a 24 foot lot and 230 Commonwealth on a 20 foot lot.
+After they were built, Charles Parker kept 228 Commonwealth as his home and sold 230 Commonwealth.

 Charles Parker was president of Macullar, Parker & Co., a retail clothing store.